ProyectosDeProgramacion/Proyecto-Alquiler/README.md

 Our preferred channels of communication are all public, but if you’d like to give any feedback to us in private first, contact our community coordinators at proyectosprogra3@gmail.com

-You are welcome to see our project!
+You are welcome to participate and discuss any ideas about our project!